 I work primarily in the field of contemporary art music as a composer, improviser, conductor and educator.
-My creative work looks for new forms of sonic narrative, articulating formal simplicity in brutal contrast with highly detailed textures.
+My creative work looks for new forms of musical narrative, articulating simplicity of forms in brutal contrast with highly detailed textures.

 After years of nomadism, including residencies in Vienna and Mexico, I’m currently based in Whadjuk country –Perth, Western Australia–, where I work as a freelance composer, adjunct lecturer at the Western Australian Academy of Performing Arts, and chief-editor of the journal Directions of New Music.

 Impuls 2011 (Austria)